Many different health care professionals work together to deliver radiotherapy treatment. This includes doctors and therapy radiographers.

 Specialists in radiation science

-The medical team who prescribe and plan your radiotherapy work with scientists who specialise in radiation science and are called medical physicists or clinical scientists.
+The medical team that prescribes and plans your radiotherapy work together with specialist scientists called medical physicists, dosimetrists or clinical scientists.

 You might not meet any of these people working behind the scenes.
 But you could meet the physicist if you have internal radiotherapy.

-Therapy radiographers operate the machines that give you your treatment.
+Therapy radiographers (radiotherapists) operate the machines that give you your treatment.

-They are highly trained in radiotherapy and patient care and work with the radiotherapy specialist and physicist to plan your treatment.
+They are trained in radiotherapy and patient care and work with the oncologist and physicist to plan and deliver your treatment.

-You usually see the same radiographers throughout your treatment so you get to know each other.
-They can give you help and advice about your treatment.
+Radiotherapy departments try to make sure you have some of the same radiographers throughout your treatment so you get to know each other.
+They can give you help and advice about your treatment and arrange for you to see a doctor.

 You can ask them anything you are worried or anxious about.
 They can give you advice on coping with any side effects.

-The radiotherapy clinic has nursing staff, usually a charge nurse (or sister) and a team of nurses.
+The radiotherapy clinic may also have nursing staff, usually a charge nurse (or sister) and a team of nurses.
 They look after your general needs, such as:

 - information about coping with side effects